EPFL-LAP/dynamatic/README.md

 We welcome contributions and feedback from the community.
 If you would like to participate, please check out our [contribution guidelines](docs/ContribGuide.md) and/or join our [Zulip community server](https://dynamatic.zulipchat.com/join/kb5xdsftwz2gr76rlxqa6vz5/).

+You can find tutorials and detailed documentation on various topics regarding Dynamatic in the [docs](docs) folder.

 ## Setting up Dynamatic

 There are currently two ways to setup and use Dynamatic locally.